Identify Road Signs with Machine Learning

 - Edit the names of the two Classes in the model.
 For example, you could name them "Stop sign" and "Curve sign."

-- For your first class, under Add Image Samples, upload the pictures of that type of sign from your computer.
-It may take a while to upload if you have a lot of images.
+- Under Add Image Samples for your first class, click Upload.
+Select and upload the pictures of that type of sign from your computer.
+It may take some time to upload if you have a lot of images.

 - Under Preview, change the selection in the drop-down menu from Webcam to File.